 How can I disable email alerts from cron jobs?
 How can I disable wget to create a new file each time?
 Why I am receiving too many e-mails to my root account from crontab?.
 This tutorial will help you to disable crontab output and email notifications.

-I have running multiple crontabs on my Linux system for regular tasks like backups, data processing etc. Each time the cron job run sends a new email to me.
+I have run multiple crontabs on my Linux system for regular tasks like backups, data processing, etc. Each time the cron job run sends a new email to me.
 Also, there are some wget commands configured in crontab which is creating a huge number of files under the home directory.

 Suppress Cronjob Output and Logs